darrelltrio/gym-upFULL/README.md

 # 🏋️‍♂️ Gym-Up (In Development)

 **Gym-Up** is a gamified workout tracker designed to help you level up your fitness journey.
-Built with a decoupled architecture, it combines a robust Laravel API with a responsive Vanilla JS frontend.
+Built with a decoupled architecture, it combines a robust Laravel API with a responsive Vanilla HTML, CSS, JS frontend.

 **IGNORE FILE index.php (Native file for my laragon)**